-It is salty, sweet, creamy and refreshing all in one bite.
-Served in little jars it makes this an great dish to bring to picnics or the beach.
+It is salty, sweet, creamy, and refreshing all in one bite.
+Served in little jars it makes this a great dish to bring to picnics or the beach.
 I am thinking of making a trip to the Hollywood Bowl just so I can bring these along.

-This is my favorite tool to forming the crusts.
+This is my favorite tool for forming the crusts.
 I also use it to form mini pies in mini muffin tins.